-From 2 October 2017, all patients except the more vulnerable i.e. those in care homes or that receive 'blister packs', need to order their repeat medication from the surgery rather than via a pharmacy.
-Letters explaining this were sent to appropriate patients from July onwards.
+All patients except the more vulnerable i.e. those in care homes or that receive 'blister packs', need to order their repeat medication from the surgery rather than via a pharmacy.
+Letters explaining this were sent to appropriate patients when this was introduced.
 See letter here.

 Alternatively, please use the tear-off portion of your previous repeat prescription to make your request.
 Tick the appropriate boxes and send it to us, or bring it along to the surgery and pop it into the prescription box.
 If you would like your prescription to be posted back to you, please enclose a stamped addressed envelope.
 Alternatively if your pharmacy collects prescriptions from the surgery we can arrange for yours to be included.
 Please allow two working days discounting Saturdays, Sundays and Bank Holidays before collection.
 No prescriptions are dealt with at weekends.